-Our shareholder rights plan was established by an agreement between Superior Plus Corp. and Computershare dated February 16, 2012, and was last amended and restated on May 8, 2018.
+Our shareholder rights plan was established by an agreement between Superior and Computershare dated February 16, 2012 and was most recently amended and restated on May 8, 2018.
 The plan is designed to make sure, to the extent possible, that all shareholders are treated fairly and equally if there is an acquisition of a controlling position in our common shares by any person or group of persons acting together.

-The plan was adopted by shareholders at the annual and special meeting of shareholders held May 2, 2012, and was last reconfirmed at the annual and special meeting of shareholders on May 8, 2018.
-It will be voted upon at our annual and special meeting of shareholders on May 12, 2021.
+The plan was adopted by shareholders at the annual and special meeting of shareholders held May 2, 2012, and was last reconfirmed at the annual and special meeting of shareholders on May 12, 2021.
+No amendment or restatement was required of the shareholder rights plan agreement in 2021 in connection with its renewal.
 You can find a copy of the amended and restated shareholder rights plan on our website at superiorplus.com.
 It is also available under our profile on SEDAR (www.sedar.com).